 Each course is customized based on the group, with an ultimate goal of having fun and developing new bike skills so that everyone leaves happy and with new skills and ideas on how to “constantly and safely push their riding each time they hit the trails.”

-Click for more Sun Peaks Bike Camps and Programs.
+Sun Peaks also offers a number of other tours and bike lessons - click for more Sun Peaks Bike Camps and Programs.

 Downhill Sun Peaks Bike Park or cross-country – which is the best trail and why?